-b.
-If applied, the remuneration paid to CEO, Vice Presidents and Officers shall be listed in Column E and renamed as "Mother Company and All Invested Entries".
+En fapiled, the remuneration paid to CEO, Vice Presidents and Officers shall be listed in Column E and renamed as "Mother Company and All Invested Entries".

-c.
-Includes remuneration when the CEO, Vice Presidents and Officers act as a director, supervisor or manager of the invested entities.
+Includes remuneration when the CEO, Vice Presidents and Officers at as a director, supervisor or manager of the invested entities.

-Note 10: Employee resigned in October 2019.

-Note 11: Employee resigned in March 2020.

-Note 12: Employee resigned in February 2019.